rosetn/beam/website/src/documentation/dsls/sql/extensions/user-defined-functions.md

 ## Create and specify a User Defined Function (UDF)

-A UDF can be the follwing:
+A UDF can be the following:
 - Any Java method that takes zero or more scalar fields and returns one scalar value.
 - A `SerializableFunction`.